renepacchaux/gudeeds-responsive-mobile-app/README.md

 trust?
 Is that something that can be coded?

 The persona adds neighbors.
 They, in turn, help *her* down the line.
-Without an initial network, how would confidence translate to favor completions?
-The dev team seemed to ponder our input closely.
+Without an initial network, what would lead Sabrina to believe that this app can be of any help at the time the downloads it?
+Do we make it fun like a game or do we consider putting it in the ‘maybe pile' for now?
+The team of engineers seemed to appreciate this problem being voiced at our meeting.

-<a id="orga15eb72"></a>
+<a id="org9f371bd"></a>

 ### On the Problem